YourMatt/dyspro-backup-manager/README.md

 `dysprobackupmanage schedules delete -i schedule_id`
 Unregister a backup operation.

+### dysprobackup
+Runs all schedules.
+This is meant to be assigned to a cron job, but can also be run directly.
+All ouput is sent to screen if running directly, and only sent to the log file if automated.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.